Is my child sick?

 - vomits blood – this may be red or brown or look like coffee grounds if it is not fresh

-- has black tar-like stools or blood in the bowel motions
+- has black tar like poo or blood in their poo

 - is in pain

-- is getting sicker or is not improving after two days
+- has a fever and is not improving after 2 days

 What about young babies?